 Information regarding registration timelines is on our website and is also emailed to members after initial contact.
+A Registration/Certification flowchart outlining the steps and timelines for the registration process was added to the website.
 OACETT reviews its information annually for accuracy and readability.